adamlech188/merkle-interview/README.md

 * The shortest list between "crawl" and "run" is [crawl, craw, raw, ran, run]

-* There is no list of adjacent words between mouse and elephant\
+* There is no list of adjacent words between mouse and elephant
 * The program returns necessarily the shortest list - it uses Breath First Search algorithm
-* Dictionary can be organized and unweighted graph
+* Dictionary can be organized as unweighted graph
 * I tested it using JUnit framework
 * The Big-O Complexity is O(M^3xN)